gothinkster/elixir-phoenix-realworld-example-app/README.md

 ## Style guide

 This project uses [mix format](https://hexdocs.pm/mix/master/Mix.Tasks.Format.html).
-You can find the configuration file for the formatter in the `.formatter.ext` file.
+You can find the configuration file for the formatter in the `.formatter.exs` file.

 ## Licensing